ayoubfathi/leaky-paths/README.md

 * Paths that typically expose API endpoints or server data.
 Perfect for finding more "hidden" APIs, interesting and verbose endpoints.

-* The direction this wordlist is taking is shifting away from CVEs, and focusing mostly on infrastructure and web-related paths from modern tech stacks, which often yield better returns than CVEs.
+* The direction this wordlist is taking is shifting away from CVEs, and focusing mostly on infrastructure and web-related paths from modern tech stacks, which often yield better returns.

 ## Contribution